 Nepal is one of the best places in the world to go white-water rafting, with an array of options from easy half-day trips for first-timers to epic, week-long adventures to challenge even expert paddlers.
 The peak rafting (and kayaking) season is from mid-October to November, when the rapids are exciting but more manageable than during the monsoon.
 Two highlights are the Bhote Koshi, the steepest and hardest of the country’s raftable rivers, and the Upper Kali Gandaki descent, an exciting route that can easily be added on to a trek in the Annapurna region.

-The annual October Frieze Art Festival (one-day tickets from £32) in London is the UK’s leading contemporary art fair.
+The annual October Frieze Art Festival in London is the UK’s leading contemporary art fair.
 Visitors can view – and, if their budgets allow, buy – works by over 1,000 leading artists from around the world.
 The event, which also features debates, lectures, film screenings and musical performances, coincides with Frieze Masters, a linked event that showcases artworks made before the turn of the year 2000.